Top 10 cheapest cars to insure in 2019

 While the latest incarnations of these cars are still rolling off the production lines, it’s possible to pick up second hand versions for just a few thousand pounds each.

-The top 10 cheapest cars to insure are:
+The top 10 cheapest cars to insure in 2019 are:

 Car insurance groups – and there are 50 of them – can heavily influence the amounts charged by insurers when they’re assessing the potential risk of a car to insure.